Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Introduction

 \section{Introduction}

 Visual relocalization is crucial for many applications such as mobile robots and augmented reality, offering a practical balance between cost and accuracy \cite{brachmann2021visual}.
-Its core task involves estimating the camera pose using an existing map, which can be broadly divided into two categories: explicit maps and implicit maps.
+The core task involves estimating the camera pose using a pre-built map.
+The map can be generally classified into two categories: explicit maps and implicit maps.
 Explicit maps consist of a 3D point cloud combined with visual descriptors of 2D features \cite{schneider2018maplab, sarlin2019coarse}, while implicit maps encode the scene using a neural network \cite{brachmann2021visual, kendall2017geometric}.
-Feature matching (FM)-based methods construct explicit maps using techniques like structure-from-motion (SFM) \cite{sarlin2019coarse, schoenberger2016sfm} or simultaneous localization and mapping (SLAM) \cite{schneider2018maplab, xu2024airslam}.
+Feature matching (FM)-based methods construct explicit maps using techniques like structure-from-motion (SFM) \cite{sarlin2019coarse, schoenberger2016sfm} or simultaneous localization and mapping (SLAM) \cite{schneider2018maplab, xu2025airslam}.
 During relocalization, these methods rely on image retrieval and feature matching to establish 2D-3D correspondences between pixels in the query image and 3D points in the map.
 However, this approach often suffers from large map sizes due to the storage of visual features and 3D models.
 Additionally, the process can be computationally inefficient, as the feature matching needs to be performed between the query image and multiple candidates.

 In contrast, scene coordinate regression (SCR) methods encode map information into a neural network \cite{brachmann2021visual, dong2022visual}.
 They directly regress the 3D coordinates in the world coordinate system correspondences to the image pixels, eliminating the need for explicit 2D-3D corresponding searching.
 Compared to FM-based methods, SCR methods enable faster relocalization with a smaller map.
 Recently, ACE \cite{brachmann2023accelerated} proposes a generalized convolutional neural network (CNN) to extract feature maps for scene encoding.
-Building on this pre-trained backbone, it utilizes a compact 4MB-sized multilayer perceptron (MLP) head as the map, enabling new scene encoding in five minutes only without requiring a 3D model or depth information.
+Building on this pre-trained backbone, ACE utilizes a compact 4MB-sized multilayer perceptron (MLP) head as the map, enabling new scene encoding in five minutes only without requiring a 3D model or depth information.
 This approach achieves state-of-the-art accuracy and efficiency.